openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 In other cases, in next iterations of MonitoringStack Operator, with single option, it might deploy:
 * Just a Prometheus Agent deployment (forwarding only capabilities).
 This will align with what will be needed in HyperShift, where we don't want or need a full-blown monitoring stack on every cluster.
-* Shared Prometheus stack across multiple tenants for soft multitenancy.
+* A shared Prometheus stack across multiple tenants for soft multitenancy.

 The `MonitoringStack` CRD is meant to be an abstraction over monitoring needs and requirements for a single tenant that specifies their needs.
-The underlying implementation is up to the MonitoringStackOperator.
+The underlying implementation is up to the MonitoringStack Operator.

 In this manner, managed service owners can simply create an instance of `MonitoringStack` alongside their services and delegate the provisioning and management of their monitoring stack to the operator.
-This can be done on runtime to e.g create email template for Alertmanager based on cluster data.
+This can be done at runtime to e.g create email templates for Alertmanager based on cluster data.

 An example `MonitoringStack` resource could look as follows: